 Curious about the difference between a toaster oven vs microwave?
 They may be the same shape, but these kitchen devices don’t have much else in common.
 Here’s why they are different, and why that matters when cooking the foods you love!
+The Cuisinart CMW-100 – Best Small Countertop Microwave is not going to be the same as a toaster oven.

 The Science: Heating Methods